 Seattle's Energy Benchmarking Program (SMC 22.920) requires owners of non-residential and multifamily buildings (20,000 sf or larger) to track energy performance and annually report to the City of Seattle.

 Benchmark with ENERGY STAR® Portfolio Manager to annually report by April 1st.
 Learn about disclosure and enforcement.

 Compare your building's energy performance to others in Seattle and get started saving energy and money.

 Why Benchmarking is Required

-Learn more about the ordinance, our data analysis and reports, and why Seattle benefits from benchmarking.
+Learn more about the ordinance, our data analysis and reports, and how Seattle benefits from benchmarking.

-See how your building's energy use/sf (EUI) and ENERGY STAR score stacks up to similar buildings in Seattle.
+See how your building's energy use and ENERGY STAR® score stack up to similar buildings in Seattle.